blukatdevelopment/UnchainedWorldsOld/development.md

 Double-check for typos, formatting issues, or references to outdates rules.
 Identity fections where rephrasing or images could help better explain ideas.

+### Finish porting spells: runesmith
+Fill out missing spells.
+Do not use copy/paste, do not use exact wording.
+Cut out clarifications where possible.

+### Finish porting spells: priest
+Fill out missing spells.
+Do not use copy/paste, do not use exact wording.
+Cut out clarifications where possible.

+### Edit cultures_volume_1.md
+Check to make sure descriptions make sense, are formatted reasonably, and maybe add a tiny bit more lore/details.

+### Finish book_of_maladies.md
+Put some positive mutations in the first 25% of the list, diversify middle of list (so that each of the 1d100 listing has a subtable.)
+Move this into a separate corruption book, maybe?

+### Add maneuvers to warrior
+Add 5-10 new maneuvers.
+Taking inspiration from paladin might help.

+### Proofread class: psion
+Double-check for typos, formatting issues, or references to outdates rules.
+Identity fections where rephrasing or images could help better explain ideas.

+`Progress Bar: 0%[--------------------]`

+## Backlog

 ### Proofread class: lycanthrope
 Double-check for typos, formatting issues, or references to outdates rules.
 Identity fections where rephrasing or images could help better explain ideas.

 ### Proofread class: priest
-Double-check for typos, formatting issues, or references to outdates rules.
-Identity fections where rephrasing or images could help better explain ideas.

-### Proofread class: psion
 Double-check for typos, formatting issues, or references to outdates rules.
 Identity fections where rephrasing or images could help better explain ideas.